devsetgo/dsg-calver/README.md

 As an alternative, you can use configuration file named `bumpcalver.toml`.
 The CLI will look for this file if `pyproject.toml` is not found.

 ### Configuration Options

 - `version_format` (string): Format string for the version.
 Should include `{current_date}` and `{build_count}` placeholders.
+- `date_format` (string): Format string for the date.
+Supports various combinations of year, month, day, quarter, and week.
 - `timezone` (string): Timezone for date calculations (e.g., `UTC`, `America/New_York`).
 - `file` (list of tables): Specifies which files to update and how to find the version string.
   - `path` (string): Path to the file to be updated.